xiao-ma-gua/hutb/Docs/coordinates.md

 ### Rotation

 The [Rotation object](python_api.md#carlarotation) is used to define rotations within the CARLA coordinate system.
-Rotations are defined in Euler form as roll, pitch and then yaw.
+Rotations are defined in Euler form as yaw, pitch and roll.
 The Euler angles are measured in degrees.

 The following code shows how to create a rotation object for a roll of 10 degrees, a pitch of 10 degrees and a yaw of 90 degrees: